AMID Logo E-BAY Logo

 (e) Immersion in a hot liquid

-Further information related to international shipping from the USA to Australia or New Zealand may be obtained by consulting the following publications available from your local ACA Containers Office:
+Further information may be obtained by consulting the following publications available from your local ACA Containers Office:

-(a) Internationally shipping Cargo Containers – Quarantine Aspects and Procedures.
+(a) Cargo Containers – Quarantine Aspects and Procedures.
 Australian Quarantine Service.

-(b) Summary of Australian Plant and Animal Quarantine Requirements in international shipping.
+(b) Summary of Australian Plant and Animal Quarantine Requirements in transnational shipping.
 Australian Quarantine Service.

-(c) Requirements for internationally shipping sea freight Containers and Containerised Cargo.
+(c) Requirements for sea freight Containers and Containerised Cargo.
 Ministry of Agriculture and Fisheries.
 New Zealand Forest Service.

 METHOD: METHYL BROMIDE FUMIGATION

-Methyl bromide fumigation is the most practical and economical method of timber treatment in international shipping.
-Loaded international shipping containers may be fumigated to treat the international shipping containers' exposed timber components, timber packaging, or cargo.
-ACA International can arrange for your global shipping container to be fumigated before international shipping if you require this service or on the arrival of your internationally shipping cargo if your quarantine documents are not in order.
+Methyl bromide fumigation is the most practical and economical method of timber treatment.
+Loaded containers may be fumigated to treat their exposed timber components, timber packaging, or cargo.
+ACA International can arrange for your container to be fumigated if you require this service or if your quarantine documents are not in order upon arrival of your cargo.

-A fumigation certificate for international shipping from the USA to Australia or New Zealand must be completed and signed by the fumigation contractor, who must comply with ACOP (Approved Code of Practice) to control substances hazardous to health.
+The treatment contractor must complete and sign a fumigation certificate for transportation to Australia or New Zealand.
+The contractor must comply with the ACOP (Approved Code of Practice) to control substances hazardous to health.

-The international shipper must complete the quarantine declaration section of the Export Cargo International Shipping Instructions for coding on the manifest (IEF).
+The shipper must complete the quarantine declaration section of the Export Cargo Instructions for coding on the manifest (IEF).

-The international shipper will forward certificates and declarations for internationally shipping timber treatment to the consignee with invoices or international shipping documents.
+The shipper will forward certificates and declarations for importing timber treatment to the consignee with invoices or export documents.

-Where fumigation has been carried out by ACA International or their agent on behalf of the international shipper, fumigation certificates will be forwarded centrally.
+Where treatment has been carried out by ACA International or their agent on behalf of the shipper, fumigation certificates will be forwarded centrally.

 Share